-In summary, we examined the differences between an F_1 hybrid and its parents at various developmental stages during floral development using a variety of -omic level technologies, and provided detailed information on the role of critical alterations in gene expression and epigenetic mechanisms contributing to heterosis in allopolyploid B. napus.
-Based on the results, we propose that the ELD genes and the non-additively expressed genes together contribute to heterosis mainly through the 'defense and stress response' and 'hormone response' pathways, which are regulated by both miRNAs and DNA methylation caused by changes in 24-nt siRNAs.
+In summary, we examined the differences between an F_1 hybrid and its parents at various developmental stages during floral development using a variety of -omic level technologies, and provided detailed information on the role of critical gene expression alterations and epigenetic mechanisms contributing to heterosis in allopolyploid B. napus.
+Based on the results, we propose that the ELD genes and the non-additively expressed genes together contribute to heterosis mainly through the "defense and stress response" and "hormone response" pathways, which are regulated by both miRNAs and DNA methylation caused by changes in 24-nt siRNAs.
 DNA methylation could also play a role in heterosis by reducing the activity of transportable elements (Figure 12).